 What’s the difference between full-tunnel and split-tunnel VPN?

 Full-tunnel routes all traffic through the VPN, maximizing privacy.
 Split-tunnel routes only certain apps or traffic through the VPN, which can improve speed for non-sensitive tasks but may expose some data if misconfigured.
-Are vpns legal reddit and a comprehensive guide to VPN legality, privacy, and usage in 2025
+Vpn proxy veepn edge 2026

 How can I test if my VPN is leaking DNS?